apache/tomee-tck/README.txt

     com/sun/ts/tests/ejb30/lite/stateful/concurrency/accesstimeout/annotated/Client#java#beanClassLevel2_from_ejbembed - FAILED
    ....

- For the most part, you can copy and past that test name as-is and use it to run a test that failed... with one slight adjustment.
+ For the most part, you can copy and paste that test name as-is and use it to run a test that failed... with one slight adjustment.
 You need to delete the "#java" part and then it will work.